AI Agent Setup

 which opencode

-If which opencode returns nothing, add OpenCode to your PATH by adding this line to your ~/.zshrc:
+If which opencode returns nothing, add OpenCode to your PATH by running:

 Now verify the installation: